MEENA155/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

 Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.
 Developed by: Meena .S
 RegisterNumber:  212221240028
-Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.

 ## HALF ADDER: